 Note: Financial aid satisfactory progress standards may differ.

+For students challenged with a low GPA because they have experienced a period of low grades that does not reflect their academic potential, Snow College offers academic renewal.
 Academic renewal allows students the opportunity to recalculate their GPA by discounting grades of D+, D, D-, E, F, or UW which were earned five or more years prior to the date of petition.
 The following conditions apply:

 The Federal Higher Education Act will not allow academic renewal for federal financial aid purposes.
 Students who plan to apply for financial aid must contact the Financial Aid Office before requesting academic renewal.